-This will flush residue from the close fitting impeller surfaces.
+This procedure will flush residue from the close fitting impeller surfaces.
+If not immediately successful, refer to Section 1, 1C Placing Stored Pumps Into Service.

 Because of the large areas of close fitting surfaces inside these pumps, it takes only microscopic residue to produce resistance to rotation.
 Once loosened, this material is quickly dispersed and the impellers will find their hydraulic center.
-If these procedures have been followed, no damage will have resulted from "breaking loose" the impeller.
+If these procedures are followed carefully, no damage will result from "breaking loose" the impeller.